 If these options are not set correctly, you must change them and rebuild your kernel.
-If they are set correctly, you are ready to build and install the Gator driver.
+If they are set correctly, you are ready to build and install the gator driver.

 To use Streamline with your Android target, you must build

-the same directory as the Gator daemon,
+as the gator daemon,

-from your host to the target.
+host to the target.
 They are located on your host here: